This job is sometimes referred to by alternative titles

 - WelTec website – information on the Bachelor of Youth Development

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-A tertiary entrance qualification may be required for entry into a youth work certificate or diploma course.
+A tertiary entrance qualification may be required for entry into a youth work certificate, diploma or degree course.

 Youth workers need to be:

 - good leaders and communicators who can relate to people of all ages and cultures

 - good problem-solvers who are able to remain calm in an emergency